Inge History, Family Crest & Coats of Arms

 - Origins Available:

-The Anglo-Saxon name Inge comes from when the family resided in an area that was referred to as the ing, which means the meadow.
+The Anglo-Saxon name Inge comes from when the family resided in an area that was referred to as the ing, which means the meadow by a river.
 The name could also have been a baptismal name as in son of Inge.

 Early Origins of the Inge family